Newborn sleep goals are a game changer!

 - Have a good efficient feed (around 10 minutes in length marks a good feed – bottle or breast)

-- Follow the feed with a play period (just cuddles at this stage).
+- Follow the feed with a play period (pretty much just cuddles at this age).
 This is the time to get them out into the sunshine, or bright light, in the day

 - Always remember the appropriate awake time – no longer than 45-60 minutes awake at any one time.